ISIC-Research/ISIC-2024-Challenge-Sample-Solution/README.md

 The data can be downloaded from Kaggle using the CLI tool.
 See the example in Downloading_Data.py.

-## Creating Image Descriptions from Metadata.
+## Creating Image Descriptions from Metadata

 The Monet Model has the ability to process text along with images.
 Captions can be generated using metadata fields to supplement each image.